Infrastructure

 • Distribute sends evenly across inboxes

-• Set per-inbox volume limits (e.g., 30-50 emails/day for Gmail)
+• Set per-inbox volume limits (e.g., 50 emails/day total for Gmail—this includes both cold emails and warmup emails)

 • Automatically pause problematic inboxes